onekiloparsec/vuex-module-generator/README.md

 Of course, the `selection` state is always updated accordingly.

 Moreover, If an action is called on an unknown item, it does nothing silently.

-## Advanced Usage

-In fact, you get a lot more with this lib.
-But make sure to read what's above first, and let flow it inside your head.

-Then...

 ## Base Use Case